Milestone Treasury Obligations Fund

 The Fund will maintain an average maturity computed on a dollar-weighted basis of 60 days or less and a dollar-weighted average life of 120 days or less.

 CLS utilizes a team approach for management of the Fund.
-Marc Pfeffer, Senior Portfolio Manager of CLS, Rusty Vanneman, CFA, Chief Investment Officer of CLS, and Josh Jenkins, CFA, Portfolio Manager of CLS, each serve as portfolio managers for the Fund.
+Marc Pfeffer, Senior Portfolio Manager of CLS, Rusty Vanneman, CFA, Chief Investment Officer of CLS, and Jackson Lee, CFA, Portfolio Manager of CLS, each serve as portfolio managers for the Fund.
 Mr. Pfeffer has been a portfolio manager of the Fund since its inception in January 2012.
 Mr. Vanneman has served as a portfolio manager of the Fund since May 2014.
-Mr. Jenkins has served as a portfolio manager of the Fund since April 2016.
+Mr. Lee has served as a portfolio manager of the Fund since September 2018.

 This fund maintains 100% of it’s assets in liquid assets.